marcomass/GMQL_Package/README.md

 You will find in the package **bin/ folder** the following shell executables:

 - [repositoryManager](https://github.com/DEIB-GECO/GMQL_Package/blob/master/bin/repositoryManager)
-	Run GMQL repository to find the user data sets installed.
-Inistially the user has no datasets in his repository and the user is not even registered.
+	Run GMQL repository to register the user and install user data sets.
+Initially the user has no datasets in his repository and the user is not even registered.
 The first command to run is:

 		repositoryManager RegisterUser